 Stained water will dull the lures natural colors through the eyes of a bass, so it’s not as crucial as it is in clear water to match local prey.
 But you should pick brighter versions of the natural prey’s colors so the lure flashes them underwater and attract attention in a familiar fashion.
 These darker waters are great for fishing swimbaits topwater, creating more noise and attracting attention.

-Your not going to be comfortably throwing these big baits with your crankbait rod, or any other freshwater rod you own.
+You’re not going to be comfortably throwing these big bass lures with your crankbait rod, or any other freshwater rod you own.
 Smaller models sure, but once your in to 8″ baits weighing well over an ounce you will need suitable gear.
 A good reel spooled with adequate line is important, but not at crucial as the rod.

 More than any other lure, it takes a special rod to fish a big swimbait.
 Rods that are not rated for them are not going to be able to handle them, and will either break or simply not have the “backbone” required to cast them.